 Contribution percentage paid by your employer in 2021

 PDN receives contributions from the employer and uses these to pay the pensions.

-This contribution, taking into account your part-time percentage, is 24% of your pensionable salary.
-This pension contribution is normally set for a five-year period.
+This contribution, taking into account your part-time percentage, is 24.17% of your pensionable salary.
+This contribution has been set for 2021 and 2022.
 After payment of the contribution, the employer has no further liability for any shortfall in the pension fund.
 If the employer's contribution turns out to be insufficient, PDN may reduce pension accrual in the future.

 The employer deducts the pension contribution from the employee's salary.
 The amount of this contribution is shown on your payslip.

 Your salary that counts for the pension scheme